YA Book Prize

 - The shortlist is announced in June.

-- The winner will be announced at a special event on 25th August 2022 as part of the Edinburgh International Book Festival.
+- The winner is announced at a special event in August as part of the Edinburgh International Book Festival.

 About The Bookseller: The Bookseller has been the trade magazine of the book industry since 1858 and is one of the UK’s longest-standing magazines.
 As well as being a trusted and independent source of news and analysis, The Bookseller also organises trade conferences and adminsters various awards.